zhgnc/personal_project/src/math_utilities/quaternion/readme.txt

 v_new = q * v.
 The default rotation is active which is defined as (v_new, 0) = q * (v, 0) * (q*).
 If a passive rotation is
 desired, (v_new, 0) = (q*) * (v, 0) * q, use the syntax v_new = q.inv() * v.

-To only use the quaternion library, #include "quaternion.hpp" and here is a table of the current functionality of the quaternion library:
+To only use the quaternion library, #include "quaternion.hpp" and here is a table of the current functionality.

 | Function Name       | Parameters                              | Return Type  | Description                                                        | Example Usage                           |
 |:--------------------|:----------------------------------------|:-------------|:-------------------------------------------------------------------|:----------------------------------------|